iamnswamyg/KodeKloudEngineer/DevOps FAQ/DevOpsGeneral.md

 By incorporating security into the development, testing, and deployment process, organizations can improve the security of their applications and infrastructure and reduce the risk of security breaches.

-### 17. what are the components of Kubernetes?
-Kubernetes is an open-source container orchestration platform that automates the management and deployment of containerized applications.
-It consists of a number of components that work together to provide the desired functionality.
-Here are the key components of Kubernetes:
-1. Kubelet: The kubelet is a daemon that runs on each node in the cluster and is responsible for communicating with the control plane and ensuring that containers are running as intended on the node.
-2. API Server: The API server is the central control plane component of Kubernetes and is responsible for exposing the API that is used to interact with the cluster.
-3. etcd: etcd is a distributed key-value store that is used by Kubernetes to store the cluster's configuration data.
-4. Scheduler: The scheduler is a component of Kubernetes that is responsible for assigning pods (groups of containers) to nodes in the cluster.
-5. Controller Manager: The controller manager is a daemon that runs various controllers that are responsible for maintaining the desired state of the cluster, such as replicasets and deployments.
-6. kubectl: kubectl is the command-line interface (CLI) for interacting with a Kubernetes cluster.
-7. kube-proxy: The kube-proxy is a daemon that runs on each node in the cluster and is responsible for implementing the network proxying and load balancing functionality of Kubernetes.
-8. Container runtime: The container runtime is the software that is responsible for running containers on the nodes in the cluster.
-Examples of container runtimes include Docker and containerd.

-### 18.